umccr/google_lims/docs/a_z_setting_up_bcbio_run.md

 * for WGS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio.sh .`
 * for WTS `cp /g/data3/gx8/projects/std_workflow/scripts/config_bcbio_wts.sh .`

+Please see our [workflow repository](https://github.com/umccr/workflows/tree/master/configurations) for additional information and details.

 If a WGS run includes **FFPE* samples it's usually best to move these to a separate project directory and use `config_bcbio_ffpe.sh` to configure these.
 This results in a reduced workflow set that ensures FFPE samples do not stall and cause delays.